vanadium-archive/browser/README.md

 make start
 ```

-This will also generate Vanadium credentials (a new principal and a blessing) the
-first time it is run, which may prompt you for your Google Account password and
-caveats on the blessing in your web browser.
-You will also be prompted to
-select a password for encrypting the credentials on local disk.
-This is
-optional.

 Navigate to http://localhost:9001 to launch the namespace browser.
 You can quit by using `CTRL-C` on the console running `make start`.